 The Most Common Structural Mistakes

 • Territories defined by geography, not potential.
-Assigning accounts by city or region feels logical, but it often produces wildly unequal workloads and leaves significant revenue potential unmanaged.
+Assigning accounts by city or region often produces wildly unequal workloads and leaves significant revenue potential unmanaged.

 • No account tiering.
 Treating a strategic account with the same frequency and resource allocation as a small occasional buyer is both inefficient and commercially dangerous.